 Field: Modern Europe; Advisor: de Grazia; Year: 2015

 A native of Peekskill, New York, Noelle graduated from the University of Chicago with honors in 2014.
 As an undergraduate, Noelle spent a year as an exchange student at the University of Bologna.
 Prior to attending Columbia, she worked at The Bronx Defenders in the criminal defense practice.
-At Columbia, Noelle is the co-organizer of the European History and Politics Workshop as well as a Teaching Observation Fellow at the Center for Teaching and Learning.
-In the past, she has been the recipient of a DAAD Intensive Language Course Grant and the Kathleen M. Gash Fellowship.
+At Columbia, Noelle has been the co-organizer of the European History and Politics Workshop (2016-2018), Social Chair of the Graduate History Association (2016-2017), the Graduate Student Assistant to the President’s Global Innovation Fund Fellowship for Research in European Archives (2016-2017), and a Teaching Fellow for numerous history department courses.

 She is currently a Core Preceptor in Contemporary Civilizations.